Board of Directors

 Since 1972, SPIRITT Family Services has provided a critical range of mental and emotional health programs to children and families in Eastern Los Angeles County.
 Through adaptive education, case management, support, and counseling services, SPIRITT supports families in crisis stay together and learn ways to support themselves.
 By helping clients overcome the challenges of abuse and mental illness, SPIRITT improves thousands of lives in the community every year.

 Mr. Cobos has served as a Board member since 2007.
 Mr. Cobos earned his Bachelor of Business Administration from the University of Houston and his Master of Science in Human Development and Leadership from Murray State University.
 Mr. Cobos has also been certified as a Professional in Human Resources since 2008 and SHRM-CP since 2015.
 His work experience includes leadership positions in the area of Human Resources in the public and private sectors.
-Mr. Cobos has worked in a variety of industries with several organizations including Hacienda La Puente Unified School District, 5.11 Tactical, Slater’s 50/50 and Sr. Human Resources Manager for Panda Restaurant Group, Inc. where he spent over 7 years.
+Mr. Cobos has worked in a variety of industries with several organizations including Hacienda La Puente Unified School District, 5.11 Tactical, Slater’s 50/50, and Panda Restaurant Group, Inc., and where he spent over 7 years.
 He also spent over 8 years in non-profit with the Boys Scouts of America in Los Angeles and Houston.
 Mr. Cobos is also an active member of the Society for Human Resource Management (SHRM).